-1. You have the time and resources to dedicate to a mentee.
-Time is an important factor when it comes to mentoring.
-That’s because in order to be a successful mentor, you must be patient.
-Most mentoring relationships start from the beginning, which means you’ll have to get to know your mentee.
-You’ll need to take the time to answer all of their questions, even if they seem obvious or basic.
-Ideally, you’ve reached a place in your career where you are able to delegate some of your work to your team.
+Time is an essential factor when it comes to mentoring.
+That's because to be a successful mentor; you must be patient.
+Most mentoring relationships start from the beginning, which means you'll have to get to know your mentee.
+You'll need to take the time to answer all of their questions, even if they seem obvious.
+Ideally, you've reached a place in your career where you can delegate some of your work to your team.
 You have sufficient bandwidth to dedicate a consistent amount of time towards mentoring.
-You’ve also gathered valuable materials and resources throughout your career that you can share with a less seasoned worker.
+You've also gathered valuable materials and resources throughout your career that you can share with a less seasoned worker.

-2. Considerable experience in your field or area of expertise.
 Mentees often lack confidence, which can be a crucial element of success.
-That’s why your job as a mentor is so important.
-At this point in your career, you’re a master at what you do.
-You’ve put in the hard work and hours, climbed the ladder, and been successful in your career.
-You’ve picked up a lot of knowledge along the way—knowledge that greener workers may not gain for many years.
-You’re in a position to give them an advantage—and the confidence—they wouldn’t have without your mentorship.
+That's why your job as a mentor is so important.
+At this point in your career, you're a master at what you do.
+You've put in the hard work and hours, climbed the ladder, and been successful in your career.
+You've picked up much knowledge along the way—knowledge that greener workers may not gain for many years.
+You're in a position to give them an advantage—and the confidence—they wouldn't have without your mentorship.

-4. Enthusiasm for helping others grow, and continuing to grow yourself.
-Finally, in order for a mentee to truly open up to you and realize their full potential, they have to trust you.
-Which means they have to believe that you truly care about their success.
-More than anything, it’s your compassion for others and the desire to share your knowledge so that someone else might succeed that will make you a successful mentor.
+For a mentee to truly open up to you and realize their full potential, they have to trust you, which means they have to believe that you genuinely care about their success.
+More than anything, it's your compassion for others and the desire to share your knowledge with someone that might help them succeed and make you a strong mentor.

-Chances are, if you’re reading this email, you’re already curious about mentoring.
-But a mentor/mentee relationship can be a significant commitment, so it’s understandable to wonder whether or not you are up to the task.
-However, if you have the right qualities and, most importantly, the desire to help another person grow in their career, then you should consider becoming a mentor.
-There is endless potential for both mentors and mentees to learn and grow from the experience.
+Chances are, if you're reading this blog, you're already curious about mentoring.
+But a mentor/mentee relationship can be a significant commitment, so it's understandable to wonder whether or not you are up to the task.
+However, if you have the right qualities and, most importantly, the desire to help different people grow in their careers, then you should consider becoming a mentor.
+There is vast potential for both mentors and mentees to learn and grow from the experience.